FlorianLudwig/pdk8s/README.md

 # Development and building

-Currently generating the code of `pdk8s` depends on a patched version of `datamodel-code-generator`.
+Currently, generating the code of `pdk8s` depends on a patched version of `datamodel-code-generator`.
 I am working on upstreaming changes to not depend on local patches anymore.

 ## Sources

  * https://github.com/kubernetes/kubernetes/tree/master/api/openapi-spec - openapi definition.
- * https://github.com/instrumenta/kubernetes-json-schema - JSON Schema of kubernetes API, generated from official openapi definitions.
+ * https://github.com/instrumenta/kubernetes-json-schema - JSON Schema of Kubernetes API, generated from official openapi definitions.
 Used by cdk8s.